Aly-Tomato/ChocAn-Systems-Simulator/README.md

 	Declare variables at the top of the scope they are in.
 	Descriptive variable names.
 	Javadocs are required for public functions.
-	Have helper functions be in order of appearance after the public it’s in Always have a clean compile.
+	Have helper functions be in order of appearance after the public it’s in.
+	Always have a clean compile.
 	Spaces after controls statements and condition parentheses.
 		Example